kylekyle/monitoring/README.md

 Observers were designed to be an efficient alternative to polling the DOM.
 However, monitoring large chunks of the DOM, like `document` or `document.body` is still expensive.
 I recommend monitoring the smallest portion of the DOM necessary and cancelling as soon as the monitor is no longer needed.

-Here is an example of using monitors to find more specific elements to monitor:
+Here is an example of using a monitor to find more specific elements for monitoring:

 ```javascript
 // monitor the document body for a #content div